andreasmhallberg/andreasmhallberg.github.io/_drafts/phrases-and-responsens.md

 The anecdote above illustrate one one of the probably hundred or so phrases and responses that are in common use.
 Keeping track of all of them can be a daunting task for the language learner.
 A trick I figured out was that the response *aḷḷa yixallīk* 'May God keep you safe' is an acceptable response in most situations, even if there is another response that is more common.
 (This response is also the one appropriate response to [one specific phrase](#haschildren) where it echoes the root of its main word.)

-Most of the formulaic responses include a repetition of the root of the main word in the phrase that it is a response to, producing a wordplay, which, of course, has caught the attention of linguists (Stewart 1996, Ferguson 1997).
+Many formulaic responses include a repetition of the root of the main word in the phrase that it is a response to, producing a wordplay.
+This means that often the same response work for several different phrases that all include words with the same root.
+For example, to all of the phrases [*yislam īdēk*](#thanks) 'thanks', [*sallim ʿala X*](#passagreeting) 'give my regard to&nbsp;X', and [*trūḥ u-tarjaʿ bi-salāma*](#departing) 'may you leave and return in peace', the appropriate response is *aḷḷa yisallimak* 'May God preserve you'.
+(See Ferguson 1997 for further discussion.)

 ## The list